conradz/rework-assets/README.md

    file.
 This function can simply ignore the error if desired, which causes the URL to be unchanged from the source file.
 The default function throws the error.
+ * `func`: The name of the CSS function that references an asset in the input.
+   Defaults to `'url'`.
+For example, if `func: 'asset'` is specified, all `asset(...)` calls will be found in the input and the copied to the output.
+   The output CSS will always use `url(...)` to reference the copied assets in the build output.

 The path to each asset source is determined by the `src` directory and the `position.source` property of each node that is set when parsing with